 Each school district is mandated to provide, or make arrangements to provide, specific classes free of charge to qualifying adults.
-Instructional programs include basic literacy skills, English language acquistion, citizenship and secondary school completion including preparation for the high school equivalency exam (GED).
+Instructional programs include basic literacy skills, English language acquisition, citizenship and secondary school completion including preparation for the high school equivalency exam (GED).
 Any adult who is 17 years of age or older and no longer in school may qualify for these programs.
 (Effective July 1, 2011, the age at which a parent or guardian may provide consent for a child to withdraw from school was raised from 16 to 17.)

 In addition, most local towns offer a variety of general interest, vocational and recreational courses, which are available to residents, usually with a course fee attached.
 Many programs waive course fees or reduce them for older adults.
 Information can be obtained by contacting the Connecticut State Department of Education or your local Board of Education.